zabbix-byte/cefpythonX/docs/Migration-guide.md

 See Issue [#125](../../../issues/125) for more details.

-## v50+ Importing the cefpython3 package on Linux
+## v50+ Importing the cefpythonx package on Linux

-In the past on Linux it was required for the cefpython3 package to be imported before any other packages due to tcmalloc global hook being loaded.
+In the past on Linux it was required for the cefpythonx package to be imported before any other packages due to tcmalloc global hook being loaded.
 This is not required anymore, tcmalloc is disabled by default.